dp8523/RochesterMunchies/docs/DesignDoc.md

   objects extend into the ratings class.
 Snack objects will be able to use rating methods and remain unchanged to modifications.

+Pure Fabrication:
+  This GRASP principle is exhibited in the project through the implementations of Data Access Objects(DAOs).
+Within the DAOs of our persistence tier are methods that handle database updates.
+Handling data manipulation with the local json files for the inventory and account details is representative of Pure Fabrication.
+Apart from the DAOs, our project's design is lacking in terms of this principle.

+  There are many improvements to our implementations that could be made to better employ this principle.
+Currently, ShoppingCart data handling is processed through the Snack object where the ShoppingCart resides as an attribute.
+A ShoppingCartHandler could be implemented to handle any data access or modification.
+The ratings for a Snack are stored within the Snack, and the data handling methods for the ratings attribute are within the Snack object.
+This could be improved in a similar way to the ShoppingCart situation, by creating a handler object that will allow Snack to possess a Single Responsibility state.